jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_interface_client_internetoptions.md

 Replace **\<ds-address\>** with the Spotlight Diagnostic Server host address.
 The display confirms HTTPS port 40403 is open.

-If you still have problems, see also Spotlight services requiring Internet access.
+If you still have problems, see also [Spotlight services requiring Internet access][enterprise_backend_ds_internetaccess].

 {% include links.html %}